jakobhviid/Kerberos-Server-Docker/README.md

 **Note** The kerberos API is versioned.
 So all statuscodes and responses will stay exactly the same for the version that you use.

 ### example.com:6000/create-new-user
 This endpoint creates a user.
-The admin password provided during the container setup is required here.
+The api key provided during the container setup is required here.
 ##### Example Request (JSON)
 ```
 {
-	"adminPassword": "password",
+	"apiKey": "password",
 	"newUserUsername": "TestUser",
 	"newUserPassword": "TestPassword"
 }
 ```
 ##### Returns one of the following
-- 403: Admin password incorrect
+- 403: API key incorrect
 - 400: User already exists with a keytab
 - 201: User successfully created

 ### example.com:6000/create-new-service
 This endpoint creates a service, so a host is required.
-The admin password provided during the container setup is required here.
+The api key password provided during the container setup is required here.
 ##### Example Request (JSON)
 ```
 {
-	"adminPassword": "password",
+	"apiKey": "password",
 	"newServiceName": "kafka",
 	"newServicePassword": "kafkaPassword",
 	"newServiceHost": "127.0.0.1"
 }
 ```
 ##### Returns one of the following
-- 403: Admin Password incorrect
+- 403: API key incorrect
 - 400: Service already exists with a keytab
 - 201: Service successfully created